alberto-lazari/computer-science/advanced-algorithms/notes.typ

 It's still an open problem to find MST implementation in $O (m)$

 // Lecture 7
-= SSSP (Single-Source Shortest Paths)
+= SS (Single-Source) Shortest Paths
 $"SSSP" (G (V, E), s in V)$, where $G$ directed, weighted graph

 Returns: $"len" (v) = "dist" (s, v), forall v in V$

-== Non-negative weights - Dijkstra
+== Non-negative weights -- Dijkstra
 *Complexity*: $O (m dot n)$

 Complexity can be lowered to $O ((m + n) log n)$ with heaps, similar to Prim

 // Lecture 8
-== General case - Bellman-Ford
+== General case -- Bellman-Ford
 *Complexity*: $O (m dot n)$

-Need to forbid negative cycles in shortest paths, they lead to infinitely small paths $=>$ doesn't even make sense to speak about shortest paths
+Need to forbid negative cycles in shortest paths, they lead to infinitely small paths $->$ doesn't even make sense to speak about shortest paths

 Bellman-Ford returns either $"SSSP" (G, s)$ or a declaration that $G$ has a negative cycle